 To be honest, I don’t know if this is a bad thing but I generally skip domains that have this – because of the main reason that I don’t know what was written.
 If you know Chinese/Japanese and know what the website is about you can very well go ahead with it!

 Now I wouldn’t check every time Wayback Machine indexed the site.
 Personally, I would only check the last one of each year.
 If any red flags appear for a particular year, I would then check the rest for that year.

 Finished Checking The History of Your High Authority Domain?

 After you are satisfied with the domain you have checked, save it to a new document like Notepad with the DA rating next to it.
 Then check the rest of your domains and filter all the good ones and note them onto the same document.

-Finding high authority domains with free traffic and purchasing them will save you much time, efforts and your money in the long run.
+Finding high authority domains with free traffic and purchasing them will save you much time, effort, and money in the long run.

-You can use those domains for yourself, park them or sell them afterwards.
+You can use those domains for yourself, park them, or sell them afterward.
 Though it might look overwhelming at first, it’s not that difficult to get if you exactly follow what was taught in this guide.

 Did You Find This Guide Helpful?

 Sharing Is Caring!
 Show Your Care By Sharing This Post With Your Friends.